-Sheri has been a licensed massage therapist in Oregon since 1997.
-She was a straight-A student at East-West College of the Healing Arts, and holds a bachelor's degree in literature from the University of California at Santa Barbara.
-She has studied a variety of modalities including Swedish, deep tissue, myo-fascial release and lomilomi.
-She has also taken courses studying the protocols for pregnant women and for people with cancer.
+Sheri has been licensed as a massage therapist in the state of Oregon since 1997.
+A straight-A student at East-West College of the Healing Arts, she has studied a variety of modalities, including Swedish, deep tissue, myofascial release, and lomi lomi.
+Sheri has also completed coursework in protocols for working with pregnant women and with cancer patients.

 Aimee Perkins, LMT 7954

 Aimee received her massage education at Oregon School of Massage and was granted her Oregon license in December 2001.
 Since then, Aimee has operated her own practice and worked at some of Portland's fine spas; she spent more than three years at Health Quest Day Spa working on clients dealing with injuries.
 Previously, she earned a bachelor's degree in French from the University of Iowa and a "Ducktorate" degree from Disney University.

 Aimee's scope of practice includes sports, Swedish, stretching, and deep tissue.
 Her intention at each massage session is to increase clients' range of motion to stuck muscles and to decrease muscle tension.
 Aimee seeks to continuously improve her skills and gets together monthly with other massage therapists to collaborate on different methods and strokes to best address each region of the body.
 After each meeting, she always has at least three new methods to share with her clients.
 Additionally, Aimee receives massage at least twice a month to keep her body tuned and relaxed, and to discover new methods to help her clients.

 When Aimee is not helping clients relax, she can be found in her kitchen experimenting with new recipes, training for a marathon, improving her chess game, or dancing.Learn more about massage therapy.